Apidog

 Bulk Edit

-If you want to set up timed tasks in Jenkins, you can do it by configuring the “Build Triggers” of the project, and use Unix-like cron expressions to specify the time and frequency of the build.
+If you want to set up scheduled tasks in Jenkins, you can do it by configuring the “Build Triggers” of the project, and use Unix-like cron expressions to specify the time and frequency of the build.

 On the Jenkins project configuration page, find the “Build Triggers” module, check the “Build periodically” option, and in the text box that appears, enter a cron expression to define the build time and frequency.
-In the text box that appears, enter a cron expression to define the time and frequency of the build, we won't go into details about the use of corn expressions here.

 Build Triggers